kaaproject/kaa-rfcs/0002-data-collection-extension/README.md

 All records in a batch are processed as one record and have a single response status.

 ### No timestamp handling
-Due to the fact that different applications might need timestamps in different formats and precision, Data Collection extension does not provide any special handling for timestamps.
+Due to the fact that different applications might need timestamps in different formats and precision, Data Collection protocol does not provide any special handling for timestamps.
 There is no special field for a timestamp — it is the responsibility of higher layers to interpret any field as a timestamp.

-Recommended solution: save server timestamp upon receiving a network message and pass it along the parsed data, so the upper layers can use that timestamp if needed.
+Recommended fallback solution for cases when there is no timestamp: save server timestamp upon receiving a network message and pass it along the parsed data, so the upper layers can use that timestamp if needed.

 ### Request/response
-The extension uses client-initiated request/response pattern defined in [1/KP](/0001-kaa-protocol).
+2/DCX uses client-initiated request/response pattern defined in [1/KP](/0001-kaa-protocol/#requestresponse-pattern).
 A response is sent if a bucket requires processing confirmation.

-For MQTT, responses MUST be published at `<request_path>/status`.
-Each response MUST be published with the same QoS as the corresponding request.

 ### Formats
 #### Schemeless JSON
 ##### Request

+JSON Schema for requests is defined in the [request.schema.json](./request.schema.json) file.

-The server SHOULD support uploading arbitrary JSON records as data points to the following resource path:
+Since 2/DCX is an endpoint-aware protocol, the server SHOULD support uploading arbitrary JSON records as data points to the following resource path:
 ```
 <endpoint_token>/json
 ```